Abi-Turner/Abi-Turner/README.md

   <a href="mailto:turner.abi@gmail.com"><img src="https://img.shields.io/badge/-Email-D14836?style=flat&logo=gmail&logoColor=white" alt="Email"></a>
 </p>

-I'm a recent graduate from the Command Shift bootcamp, aspiring to be a junior software developer.
-I have experience working with JavaScript, CSS, React, Node.js, and SQL in my projects.
+I am a passionate junior developer, experienced in Javascript and am confident with front end development using React in a test driven manner.
+Inspired by exposure to technological advancements transforming food retail, I recently completed the Command Shift coding bootcamp learning full stack development.

 ### 🌱 Seeking Junior Software Developer Roles

-I'm actively looking for opportunities to kick-start my career as a junior software developer.
-I'm passionate about creating impactful solutions and eager to learn and grow in a collaborative environment.
+I am an experienced problem solver, collaborating, planning and looking for ways to continuously improve to add value.
+These skills, alongside enthusiasm to continuously learn and embrace new challenges have laid a great foundation for my journey into software development.

 Let's connect and collaborate on exciting projects!
 Don't hesitate to reach out via LinkedIn or email.
 I look forward to hearing from you.

 <!-- Feel free to customize this template to fit your own profile -->